Skip to main content

 2. Select 'Create rotation'

-1. Click 'Create rotation' in the top right corner
+2. Click 'Create rotation' in the top right corner.

 3. Set a target rotation period and a default rest period for the whole plan.
-(These fields are optional).
+(These fields are optional depending on plan type).

-4. You can select the livestock you want to include in this rotation during this stage OR create the plan and add the livestock in later.
+4. Select the livestock you want to include in this rotation during this stage OR create the plan and add the livestock in later.

 5. Click 'Save'

-You will then be able to select the paddocks you want to have involved in the planner and the order that they will be grazed in.
-Here you will be able to edit the grazing periods and rest periods for each paddock.
+Now you will be able to select the paddocks you want to have involved in the rotational plan and the order that they will be grazed in.

 1. Select paddocks using the drop down option